biosemantics/charaparser-web/README.md

     SUCCESSFULLY|UNSUCCESSFULLY|NO_OPERATION
     ```

-* /hasPart: *Creates a has-part relation in the carex ontology*
+* /hasPart: *Creates a has-part relation between the bearer and the part (bearer 'has part' part) in the named ontology. *
   * HTTP POST <host>/hasPart
-  * Request body:
+  * Request body:If user value is empty, a shared ontology will be used.
+Otherwise, a user-specific version of the ontology will be used (See /createUserOntology).

     ```json
     {
+      "user":"2",
+	     "ontology":"exp",
       "bearerIRI": "http://biosemantics.arizona.edu/ontologies/carex#root",
       "partIRI": "http://biosemantics.arizona.edu/ontologies/carex#apex"
     }